jkukatzki/spacetime-svelte-group-chat-example/README.md

 ### With reactive WHERE Clause

-#### This example shows the reconstruction of the class when a rune inside the derived changes, this workflow might be replaced by creating a new class with reactive states describing the WHERE clause and listening to changes inside the STQuery class.
-(This would prevent unnecessary reconstruction if we're just trying to query by distance to other objects or chunk id in a game)
+#### This example shows the reconstruction of the STQuery class instance when a rune inside the derived changes, this workflow might be replaced by adding a new class with reactive values needed for building the where clause and listening to those changes inside STQuery using $effect and then resubscribing with new paramters.
+(This would prevent unnecessary reconstruction if we're just trying to query by distance to other objects or by chunk id in a game and don't want to lose the object references because the array gets reconstructed)
 But for now:

 ```svelte
 // Filtered query - get messages for specific group chat

 let groupChatMessages = $derived.by(() => {
   if(!selectedGroupChat) {
     return null;